Education

 SPD 205 • Introduction to Special Education 2 Credits

 Identification of the impact that historical and philosophical foundations, legal bases, and contemporary issues have on special education.
 Identification of common disability category characteristics.
-Description of the impact that culture, faith, and linguistics have on special education.
+The impact that culture, faith, and language have on special education.
 Description of how the Individuals with Disabilities Education Act (IDEA) impacts special education.

-Prerequisites: EDU 200/EDU 201 and Major or minor in one of the following programs: k-6 elementary education, communication arts and literature education 5-12, mathematics education 5-12, social studies education 5-12, special education k-12 academic behavioral strategist, music education k-12, special education.
+Prerequisites: EDU 200/EDU 201 and Major or minor in one of the following programs: k-6 elementary education, communication arts and literature education 5-12, mathematics education 5-12, social studies education 5-12, special education k-12 academic behavioral strategist, music education k-12, elementary and special education integrated major, special education.
 Offered: Fall, January.

 SPD 209 • Introduction to Academic and Behavior Support 4 Credits

 Introduction to how special education and general education systems relate.
-Identification of functional behavioral assessments processes and principles of individual and school-wide systems of supports.
-Demonstration of how evidence-based instruction can be adapted.
-Exploration of co-teaching models.
-Identification of how required curricular components direct instruction.
+Identifies functional behavioral assessments processes and principles of individual and school-wide systems of supports.
+Demonstrates how evidence-based instruction can be adapted.
+Explores co-teaching models.
+Identifies how required curricular components direct instruction.
 Analysis of positive instructional environments.
+Description of outside resources and supports.

 SPD 222 • Teaching Reading (and Field Experience) 4 Credits

-Identification of relationships among reading, writing, oral language, comprehension processes, and instructional strategies.
-Description of English language structure, word identification strategies, and the role of vocabulary knowledge in language.
-Analysis of texts for K-12 classrooms.
-Assessment strategies for reading and writing needs.
-Recognition of characteristics and instructional strategies for dyslexia.
+Relationships among reading, writing, oral language, comprehension processes, and instructional strategies.
+English language structure, word identification strategies, and the role of vocabulary.
+Analyzes texts for K-12 classrooms.
+Assessing reading and writing needs.
+Instructional strategies for dyslexia.
+Assessing reading ability; creating lessons.
+Reading instruction skills/strategies.
+How faith connects with professional responsibilities.

-Prerequisites: Major in special education k-12 academic behavioral strategist or minor in special education Offered: Fall, Spring.
+Prerequisites: Major in special education k-12 academic behavioral strategist or elementary and special education integrated major.
+Offered: Fall, Spring.
+Special Notes: Includes 30 field experience hours over 12 weeks of supervised instruction in a K-12 setting.

 SPD 301 • Characteristics of Students with Mild-Moderate Disabilities (and Field Experience) 4 Credits

-Prerequisites: EDU 200/EDU 201 and Major in special education k-12 academic behavioral strategist or minor in special education.
-Offered: Fall; Spring.
+Prerequisites: EDU 200/EDU 201 and Major in special education k-12 academic behavioral strategist, elementary and special education integrated major, or minor in special education.
+Offered: Spring.

 SPD 310 • Norm-Referenced Assessment 4 Credits